randsleadershipslack/documents-and-resources/job-posting.md

-Thanks for your job post on RLS.
+Thanks for your job post on the Rands Leadership Slack.
 We ask that folks sourcing candidates from our community include the following information in their job posting without requiring a click on a link:

 * A brief description of your company, and the title/role of the job.
 * Distributed friendliness: Permanently distributed, just pandemic-distributed, in-office or blend.